mbeast01/hw2-BusinessSite/README.md

 # Business Website for CS20 HW2

 # DONE: you must have at least 3 pages: a home page, a contact page and one other page.
-# TODO: Content must be realistic.
+# DONE: Content must be realistic.
 Lorum Ipsum text is not acceptable.
 Ai generated content is ok but it MUST make sense.
 Ie, you will probably need to edit it.
 # TODO: You must have at least 10 CSS style rules
 # TODO: You must have a form – set the form action to “#”
 # TODO: Include a table or a list